 - The importance of keeping areas tidy

 - An emergency plan

 Maintenance Is ImportantYou should have all equipment maintained at least every six months.
-A fire safety professional can check for any loose or frayed wires and broken switch plates.
+A Fire Restaurant Safety professional can check for any loose or frayed wires and broken switch plates.
 A report will identify any fire hazards you’ll need to take care of to pass inspection.